Dr. Henry J. Bowers Focus Group

 Chardin Claybourne

 Chardin Claybourne is tenured faculty at Henry Ford College, where he directs the Henry Ford II Honors Program.
 Prior to his appointment as Director of the Honors Program, he served as director of the Learning Lab for nearly ten years.
-Mr. Claybourne has served as a faculty advisor of the Black Male and QUEENS Focus Group since 2016.
+Mr. Claybourne has served as a faculty advisor of the Henry J. Bowers Focus Group since 2016.

 Over a nearly two-decade higher education career, he has served in administrative and instructional capacities for several higher education institutions, including the University of Michigan, Wayne State University, and Oakland University.
 Mr. Claybourne is a graduate of Central Michigan University (BS and MA).
 He is actively engaged in improving HFC’s retention, persistence, and success efforts.